 Proton pump inhibitors (PPI) have been linked to decreased magnesium.
 If you take a drug that decreases your stomach acid production then you will have less acid in your stomach to digest your food.
 In some cases, acid reflux is actually caused by low stomach acid in the stomach.
 Yes!
 If you produce too little stomach acid it can actually cause the sphincter muscle that prevents acid reflux to weaken.

-A 2009 review published in The Netherlands Journal of Medicine found that, “While awaiting additional studies, we suggest that magnesium loss in proton-pump inhibitor users should be considered in the differential diagnosis of hypomagnesaemia of any age.
-This newly recognised side effect may not even be extremely rare once prescribers become aware of its existence.”(4) Meaning, most doctors are totally unaware that low magnesium can be caused be anti-acid reflux treatments.
+A 2009 review published in The Netherlands Journal of Medicine found that “While awaiting additional studies, we suggest that magnesium loss in proton-pump inhibitor users should be considered in the differential diagnosis of hypomagnesemia of any age.
+This newly recognized side effect may not even be extremely rare once prescribers become aware of its existence.”(4) Meaning, most doctors are totally unaware that low magnesium can be caused by anti-acid reflux treatments.

-In a recent study, published this year in the journal of Clinical Neurology and Neurosurgery, researchers founds that magnesium given by IV after stroke improved the outcome.
-“Patients receiving MgSO(4) showed significant recovery compared with the group of patients receiving placebo.”(7)
+In a recent study, published this year in the Journal of Clinical Neurology and Neurosurgery, researchers found that magnesium given by IV after stroke improved the outcome.
+“Patients receiving MgSO4 showed significant recovery compared with the group of patients receiving a placebo.”(7)